 In Mr Kipling’s story; ‘The Potted Princess’ the actual story is framed by the circumstance of a native nursemaid, or Ayah, attempting to entertain a small English child by telling him a story in the traditional style of her culture.

-Unfortunately, the child, is not a part of the tradition from which the story is drawn, and is, moreover, probably too young to have yet “groked” the traditional conventions of storytelling in themselves, so, rather than settling down and listening to the storyteller, he keeps interrupting the story by asking questions, which the Ayah keeps having to field, before she can return to her narrative.
+Unfortunately, the child is not aware of the tradition from which the story is drawn, and is, moreover, probably too young to have yet “groked” the traditional conventions of storytelling in themselves, so, rather than settling down and listening to the storyteller, he keeps interrupting the story by asking questions, which the Ayah keeps having to field, before she can return to her narrative.

 No more are we a part of the “traditions” of the Potterverse (if any).
 And we have no clear idea of what the traditions of the Potterverse really are.
 A story thrown together from random elements, without regard to why these elements are supposed to fit together in the first place, is not necessarily going to make the slightest bit of sense to an outsider.
 It all comes across as a cheap authorial effort to make the situation sound more exotic or more dangerous than it is.
 And I decline the invitation to fill in this blank myself.
 That is the author’s job, and she didn’t do it.